GRACeFUL-project/DSL-WP/2016-06/agenda.md

 should also have another meeting focused on the CFP connection (the [GRACeFUL stack](https://www.graceful-project.eu/project-overview/methodology/) from DSL downwards) in the autumn (WP4-5).

+We will work mainly on a DSL for causal loop diagrams (CLDs - see the references to D4.1 and D2.2 above).
+The CLD is intended to model "policy and system dynamics" and be the result of a GMB session with "high level stakeholders".

+We can also look a bit at the "local area planning support tool" (name to be decided - see D2.3 above).

 ## Aims

 From the grant agreement: